mathmed/node-react-docker/README.md

 # Dockerize a Node.js/React application

-A reference for running a node server and react app via docker-compose.
+A reference for running a NodeJS server and React-APP via Docker (docker-compose-3).

 ## Dependencies

-To start the project, you need to have `docker-compose` installed, then, so if you don't have it, run
+To start the project, you need to have `docker` and `docker-compose` installed, then, so if you don't have it, run

 ```
 $ apt install docker-compose